naveenpragathesh/p2pfileshare/README.md

 Clone this repo to your local machine

+## Core functionality
+1. Filenames and the respective host ip and port details will be tracked zone wise in a centralized AWS s3 bucket
+2. Whenever the client successfully downloads a file, then the clients ip and port will be added to the S3 bucket based on the zone for the downloaded file
+3. Whenever the client closes the application, then its ip details and port will be removed from the S3 bucket for all the files that are available within this client locally

 Move to P2P_filesharing folder and run below command to start the flask server

 ###### python server\controller\request_controller.py